siemens-nl-fa/Industrial-Edge-Workshops/S7-Common-Configurator/Installation.md

 ![totalenergy.png](graphics/totalenergy.png)

 ## Visualise the data in Energy Manager or performance insight
-Continue on your own by using your set-up data in performance insight or energy manager,
+Continue on your own by using your data in performance insight or energy manager.

 Go to the edge device interface and open the performance insight app or energy manager